KirillLykov/kirilllykov.github.com/source/_posts/2012-11-03-writing-container-with-allocator.markdown

 <h2>Implementing container</h2>
 Why do we need to use allocator?
 Because allocation of elements in the container may be done in several ways.
 The most common case in implemented in std::allocator but this implementation is not acceptable if your container is used by several threads, processes or when you prefer to use your own memory manager.
+In short, allocator provides methods to allocate/deallocate a raw memory block, call explicitly contructor/destructor of an object.
-Examples of different allocators implementation can be found in boost: boost::mpi::allocator, boost::interprocess::allocator, boost::detail::quick_allocator.
+Examples of different allocators implementation can be found in boost: boost::mpi::allocator, boost::interprocess::allocator, boost::detail::quick_allocator, loki::SmallObjAllocator.

 Grid class should have two templates parameters - type of objects to be stored and allocator type.
 I use nested template for allocator because it gives additional flexibility in comparison with class allocator = std::allocator<T>.
+Basicly, if you use nested templates you may create allocator of any time you want directly but if you use class allocator = std::allocator<T>
+then you have to call allocator::bind method to create a block of memory for another type.

 Grid has sizes, pointer to the block of data, and allocator instance.
 Allocator is declared mutable because I want to use it in const methods while allocators methods are not const.
 ```